-On adoption of Ind AS, investments in equity instruments will be measured at their fair value.
-This will be a big change from the current practice.
+Investments in equity instruments will be measured at their fair value.
+This is a big change from the practice followed under the previous Indian GAAP.
 Equity instruments are defined as those that comply with the definition of 'equity' from the perspective of the issuer, as defined in Ind AS 32.
 Equity instruments held for trading will be classified at FVPL.
 For all other equities, the management will be able to irrevocably decide on initial recognition on an instrument-by-instrument basis, to present the changes in fair value in other comprehensive income (OCI) rather than on profits or losses.
 If this is done, all changes in fair value, excluding dividends that are a return on investment, will be included in OCI.
 There will neither be any recycling of amounts from OCI to profit and loss (e.g. on sale of an equity investment) nor will there be any impairment-related requirements.
 However, an entity may transfer its cumulative gain or loss within its equity.